On this page

 They advise patients of positive test results, refer them for a screening colonoscopy and support them through the process.
 They also raise awareness about bowel screening and encourage participation.

-GPs play an important role in advising their patients if their family history of bowel cancer requires referral for surveillance colonoscopy or referral to the New Zealand Familial GI Cancer Service website.
+GPs play an important role in advising their patients if their family history of bowel cancer requires referral for surveillance colonoscopy or referral to the New Zealand Familial GI Cancer Service website (external link).

 See also: